oroinc/documentation/user/back-office/system/configuration/system/integrations/microsoft-settings/microsoft-365-integrations.rst

 Configure Microsoft 365 Integration in the Back-Office
 ======================================================

-.. hint:: Microsoft 365 calendar synchronization is available since OroCRM Enterprise v4.2.5.
-Task synchronization is available since v4.2.6.
+.. hint:: Microsoft 365 calendar synchronization is available starting from OroCRM Enterprise v4.2.5.
+Task synchronization is available starting from v4.2.6.
 To check which application version you are running, see the :ref:`system information <system-information>`.

 .. note:: To use calendar events and tasks, add the **Calendars.ReadWrite** and **Tasks.ReadWrite** API permissions to the list of application permissions as well as the default list.